-In consideration of the population growth projections published in the Beaver County Intermunicipal Development Plan Updates Discussion Paper, May 2019 (the "Discussion Paper"), the County and the Town opted to select a medium scenario19 featuring application of an average annual growth rate (AAGR) of 0.5% and 1.4% respectively over a 50-year horizon ending in 2068.
+In consideration of the population growth projections published in the Beaver County Intermunicipal Development Plan Updates Discussion Paper, May 2019 (the "Discussion Paper"), the County opted for the low scenario 15 and the Town opted to select a high scenario featuring application of an average annual growth rate (AAGR) of 0.3% and 0.7% respectively over a 50-year horizon ending in 2068.
 The outcome of these projections for the County and the Town are presented in Table 3 on the following page.

-Under the medium scenario, an AAGR of 1.4% in relation to the unabsorbed lands within the Town presented in the Discussion Paper yields no residential or industrial land requirements by the 50-year horizon of 2068, and a modest requirement for 13.6 ha of commercial land at the 50-year mark.
+Under the high scenario, an AAGR of 0.7% in relation to the unabsorbed lands within the Town presented in the Discussion Paper yields the requirement for 30.8 ha of residential land and 4.2 ha of commercial land requirements by the 50-year horizon of 2068, and a surplus of industrial land at the 50-year mark.
 However, in recognition that urban municipalities sometimes require annexation to overcome landowners within their current boundaries that are not motivated to participate in development, a short-term growth area will be identified in this IDP to accommodate 20 to 50 years of growth.

-19 Population projections were developed for Beaver County and each urban municipality for which an IDP is prepared (Holden, Ryley, Tofield, and Viking).
+15 Population projections were developed for Beaver County and each urban municipality for which an IDP is prepared (Holden, Ryley, Tofield, and Viking).
 Each municipality selected which of a low, medium, or high growth scenario would be applied for their municipality.
 Beaver County selected a low growth scenario for use in each IDP except for a medium growth scenario for use with the Tofield IDP as more growth is anticipated in the western portion of Beaver County.